dianatataru/ancestryinference_workflow/README.md

     panel15.TOL551.SNPs.fspi.rm.AIMs_counts.filtered.txt \
     > /project/dtataru/ancestryinfer/AIMs_panel15_final.AIMs_counts.full.txt
 ```
 I found a typo in my genotype_filterv4.sh which meant there was no nasutus calls.
-I redid this and am now going to rerun steps 3 and 4, with 4 having different HMM priors.
+I redid this ended up with 499547 sites, and am now going to rerun steps 3 and 4, with 4 having different HMM priors.

 ## 1. Aligning all samples to three reference genomes